djhmateer/djhmateer.github.io/_posts/2021-11-11-custom interactive dashboard in excel copy.md

 - See just this months trending data
 - Filter by status code to see more clearly the problems

+To wire up slicer to more than 1 chart, right click on slicer, report connections, then select multiple charts.

 ## Average Request Time

 [![alt text](/assets/2021-11-11/av.jpg "average request time")](/assets/2021-11-10/av.jpg)